KrazyManJ/uniter/README.md

 #
 # - Multiplier is difference between this unit and default one
 #
-# - IF MULTUPLIER IS 1 THEN THIS UNIT IS DEFAULT
+# - IF MULTUPLIER IS 1 THEN THIS UNIT IS CONSIDERED AS DEFAULT
 #
 # - I've also defined unit type, this is not required,
 #   it is used to filter out specific type of units